-Antelope Canyon Quilt
+Antelope Canyon Quilts

 I don't remember when I first say Laurie Shifrin's Antelope Canyon pattern but it was so striking and different that I knew I had to make it.
 (The pattern is still available from a lot of vendors so just Google it to get a copy for yourself.)